lachappers/peculiar-astro/src/pages/policies/terms.md

 Peculiar Dynamics Ltd accepts no liability for any disruption or non-availability of the Website.

 Peculiar Dynamics Ltd reserves the right to alter, suspend or discontinue any part (or the whole of) the Website including, but not limited to, any products and/or services available.

+The content of the pages of this website is for your general information and use only.
+It is subject to change without notice.

 These terms and conditions shall continue to apply to any modified version of the Website unless it is expressly stated otherwise.

 ## Limitation of liability